Board of Directors

 Keith Gibbons, Chair

 Having a variety of Executive level positions with major companies in Canada and internationally, Keith brings a broad perspective to the Board of ASO.
 His professional experience includes organizational development, strategic and financial planning and general management.
 As well, he has been an active Community member in London where he has sat on several Boards in the non-profit sector.

 Joining the Board in 2012, Keith recognizes the significant strain Alzheimer's disease has on families through personal family experience.
-As well, Keith appreciates the significant social, health and economic impacts that will result from the increasing affects of the population being impacted by dementia in the coming years.
+As well, Keith appreciates the significant social, health and economic impacts that will result from the increasing effects of the population being impacted by dementia in the coming years.
 Having an opportunity to help deal with these issues motivated him to become involved with ASO.